f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `oldsdkloc: true`<a name="build_oldsdkloc"></a>

 :   The sdk location in the repo is in an old format, or the build.xml
     is expecting such.
-The ’new’ format is sdk.dir while the VERY OLD format is sdk-location.
+The 'new' format is sdk.dir while the VERY OLD format is sdk-location.
 Typically, if you get a message along the lines of: "com.android.ant.SetupTask cannot be found" when trying to build, then try enabling this option.